majada14/Urban_centers_detection/README.md

 ## DATA EXTRACTION
 In the file data_extraction.ipynb is available the code to retrieve nodes from OpenStreetMap's API.
+Data for the city of Trento are already retrieved and can be found the trento_poi_dataset.json.

 ## DATA ANALYSIS